Shrewsbury School: Art scholarships

 Art scholarships are awarded annually, most of which carry a fee remission of 10%, and larger awards are sometimes made.

 Music scholarships

 Music scholarships are awarded each year, worth up to 30% of the fees and the scholars receive free music tuition on two instruments.

 All-Rounder Scholarships

 A small number of Sir Michael Palin All-Rounder Scholarships are awarded each year.

 Other scholarships and bursaries

 Scholarship awards are also made for drama, sport, and design and technology, and sixth-form scholarships are also available.
 Bursary support grants are also available.

 Ancient library

 The school has an ancient library, containing various significant antiquarian books and other items.

-Particular highlights of the collection include: